Use Python idioms¶

 sum(population_values) / sum(household_values)

-, to do that for you.
 By using zip

 , you can save yourself a little bit of typing and a significant amount of thinking about the correct implementation.
 Using zip